Nevada County Felony DUI Lawyer

-Charged With a Felony DUI in Nevada County?
+Charged with a felony DUI in Nevada County

 A felony DUI is the most serious driving-related charge you can face — the kind that puts prison, a permanent felony record, and the loss of rights you may never get back on the table.
 If you're reading this, you're frightened, and you should take it seriously.
 But a charge is not a conviction.
 Felony DUI cases are built on evidence that can be challenged, on prior convictions that can be questioned, and on causation that can be contested — and many of them can be reduced to misdemeanors.
 This is exactly the kind of case where having a trial lawyer in your corner from day one matters most.
 You do not have to face it alone.